-Because of the length of the information or the effect of left and right scrolling in a network log line that contains KANJI data, up to three consecutive dummy characters (periods) may appear at the start and end of the line to correct KANJI information that is incomplete.
-Invalid KANJI characters are replaced by double-byte asterisks.
+Because of the length of the information or the effect of left and right scrolling in a network log line that contains double byte characters (DBCS) data, up to three consecutive dummy characters (periods) may appear at the start and end of the line to correct DBCS information that is incomplete.
+Invalid DBCS characters are replaced by double-byte asterisks.

-If you specify a member name to browse, NetView searches the libraries in the following order:
+For MVS, if you specify a member name to browse, NetView searches the libraries in the following order:

 - 1. CNMPNL1

 - 2. DSICLD

-- DSIPRF
+- 3. DSIPRF

 - 4. DSIPARM

 - 5. DSIVTAM.